julelang/manual/src/concurrency/channels.md

 ```
 In the code above, an attempt is made to receive data from the same channel.
 Any case may execute.
 If the first case runs, nothing is written to the `z` variable, and the output is `56` and `0`.
 If the second case runs, `56` is written to the `z` variable, and the output is `28` and `56`.

 ### Empty Select Statement

-An empty select statement results in a CPU yield, meaning it stops the current thread and switches to executing a different thread.
+An empty select statement results in a CPU yield, meaning it parks the current thread and switches to executing a different thread.
 Thread will not continue to execute following statements after an empty statement.

 For example:
 ```jule
 select{}
 ```

-### Implementation Notes

-> This section is not important documentation for users.
-It is technical documentation focusing on how `select` statements are implemented.

-Empty select statements directly park the thread, and this thread is never unparked.
-In other words, it never regains CPU time or executes again.
-The yield operation is permanently performed only once.

-For non-blocking select statements, each case is checked once, and if all fail, execution continues through the default case.
-Since buffered channels are lock-free and based on an MPMC queue, they continuously attempt operations and may try for up to 1 millisecond to complete successfully.
-If success is not achieved within this time, the attempt is terminated.
-In unbuffered channels, because the sender and receiver are paired, it is checked only once whether a waiting sender or receiver exists.

-In blocking select statements, if there is only a single case, it is equivalent to that case directly.
-In other words, if there is only one receive/send attempt, it is directly equivalent to that receive/send statement.
-The select statement is not compiled within a retry loop.

-If there are multiple cases, it is compiled as a retry loop.
-Each retry loop follows the same logic as a non-blocking select statement.
-Within a single CPU time slice, five retry steps are performed, and in each step, all cases are attempted.
-If all five attempts fail, the CPU is yielded but not parked.
-This approach, like in buffered channels, is based on the optimization assumption that any pause will be brief.

-If multiple cases are ready, a random offset is determined in each attempt to mimic the behavior of selecting one at random.
-All cases are tried sequentially using this random offset, meaning the starting point changes with each attempt.
-This allows attempts to begin from any position in the case list.

 ## Range Iterations over Channels